mitmproxy/pdoc/README.rst

 If the ``pdoc`` script is used to run an HTTP server, then external linking to other packages installed is possible.
-No extra work is necessary—simply use the fully qualified path.
+No extra work is necessary; simply use the fully qualified path.
 For example,
 \`nflvid.slice\` will create a link to the ``nflvid.slice`` function, which is **not** a part of ``pdoc`` at all.